 - …and 58% of consumers have used voice search to find local business information over the past year.

 - The latest figures show that it’s roughly 7 times more expensive to retain an existing customer than to obtain a new one (!).

 - Searchers are telling you what they want more than ever, with 8% of search queries phrased as questions.

 What do these e-commerce statistics really tell us?

 Having these key stats to hand is certainly useful, but they don’t mean much on their own.
-So how can they inform your direction in the e-commerce arena?
+So how can they inform your direction in the e-commerce landscapre?

-In short, these statistics oblige online business owners to go the extra mile.
-They must optimise, customise, and singularise the e-commerce experience into one seamless flow.
+In short, these statistics can empower online businesses to make data-driven decisions.
+Business owners must optimise, customise, and singularise the e-commerce experience into one seamless flow.
 This will be the only way to continue to grow and compete in the future of e-commerce.

 We recognise the importance of best-in-breed technology to drive online performance here at blubolt.
 We can help you fulfil your brand’s growth goals with a bespoke online platform and tailored e-commerce solutions.
 Contact us to find out how.